This annual list of the best real estate franchises was revised and updated on May 19, 2021.

 It does boast of its consumer-focused branding, technology, and marketing.
 With all the other companies emphasizing their agent-centric approach, NextHome emphasizes its consumer-centric approach.
 Not that it doesn’t support its agents because it does, but it tests all of its tools, strategies, and tactics from the customer perspective, which is ultimately where agents need to shine.

-Founded in 2014 and franchising since then, there are already 361 locations, which is impressive.
-None are company-owned and all of them are franchised in the US.
+Founded in 2014 and franchising since then, there are already 416 locations (up from the previously reported total of 361), of which none are company-owned and all are located in the US.

 6. Realty One Group